Are you looking for fun educational activities to do with your kids during Coronavirus Social Distancing? We’re here to help!

 - 2020 Asteroid Search Campaign (all ages) – Do you want to discover an asteroid with help from Astronomers Without Borders?
 No telescope is required for this global astronomy contest that opens on April 14th of 2020.
 Registration is now open.

 - Real or Imagined? (all ages) – That phone in your pocket was once science-fiction!
 The progress we have made is thanks to scientists and engineers who come up with innovative ideas, test them, try and fail, and try again.
 Can you guess which of these creations is real or imagined?
-Click here for the slideshow.
+Click here for the introduction, then here for the activity slideshow.
 Use #EEKintheWild to share your participation!

-- You are an Engineer! (all ages) – Do you enjoy building and then destroying lego towers?
+- You are an Engineer! (elementary up) – Do you enjoy building and then destroying lego towers?
 You just might have what it takes to be the next best civic engineer and you didn’t even know it!
-Answer the questions in this slideshow to find out which kind of engineer you are!
+Take this quiz and graph your answers to find out which kind of engineer you are!
 Use #EEKintheWild to share your participation!

 EEK! is a collaboration between CELL-MET and Boston University’s Office of Outreach and Diversity.
 Thanks to generous funding from the National Science Foundation, EEK! was shared with museums across the U.S. earlier this year.